pamelacubas/CV/README.md

 # Portafolio
-Este es mi CV https://pamelacubas.github.io/Portafolio/
+This is my CV https://pamelacubas.github.io/Portafolio/